dspeyer/dspeyer.github.io/magic.md

 Note: someone charmed and then treated in an unfriendly manner will not only cease to feel friendly, but will often be especially angry at being so betrayed.

-Morale bonuses or penalties apply to physical and social skills, will saves, and melee attack rolls.
+Morale bonuses or penalties apply to physical and social skills, will saves, and attack rolls.
 Note that a creature that cannot perform an action does not become able to from a morale bonus.

 For lullaby, a target who merely fails their will save becomes drowsy, taking a -2 penalty on all rolls.
 A target who fails by 5 or more actually falls asleep (taking time to lie down first).
 A target who fails by 10 or more cannot be awoken by mundane means until the spell expires.